-Executive Lead - Director of Strategy SBU 2122-012 Annu ual Planning Approach Report Issued O October 202 1 Reasonable Assurance Rec Ref Findings & Recommendation Priority Original Response / Agreed Action Original Agreed Deadline Most Recent Update/Comment Revised Deadline 3.1 The Executive Steering Groups terms of reference include clarity of purpose and detail is included relating to its role in plan development.
+Executive Lead - Director of Strategy SBU 2122-012 Annual Planning Approach Report Issued October 2021 Reasonable Assurance Rec Ref Findings & Recommendation Priority Original Response / Agreed Action Original Agreed Deadline Most Recent Update/Comment Revised Deadline 3.1 The Executive Steering Groups terms of reference include clarity of purpose and detail is included relating to its role in plan development.
 However, it appears that it has not been refreshed for some time with a number of individuals listed within the membership having left the health board or taken on different roles.
 Membership also included the Director of Nursing & Patient Experience and Director of Public Health but we could not see evidence that this remained the case currently.
 Other aspects including key stakeholders would also benefit from refreshment.
 We recommend terms of reference for the Executive Steering Group be refreshed to reflect current membership and stakeholders.
 Consideration should be given to inclusion of senior quality & safety representation.
-L Executive Steering Group Terms of Reference be refreshed. e will O 04/10/2021 discussed at being held o meetings he were solely April 2022: which is bein foregoing, th pdated Terms of Reference to be t the Executive Steering Group (ESG) on 6th January 2022.
-The ESG eld in November and December 2021 used for the review of R&S priorities.
-To be discussed at the next meeting ng held on 5 th May 2022.
-Based on the ne deadline has been extended to for further update.
-30/05/2022
+L Executive Steering Group Terms of be refreshed.
+Reference will 04/10/2021 the Executiv 6th January November a for the revie rms of Reference to be discussed at ve Steering Group (ESG) being held on 2022.
+The ESG meetings held in and December 2021 were solely used w of R&S priorities.
+06/01/2022